smilegopal/project2/README.md

 # New project
 new project was created
-hi my name is gopal
+hi my name is gopal.hi vssut